DayZ-Mirrors/dayzdockerserver/README.md

 ```

 When the server exits cleanly, i.e. exit code 0, the container also stops.
 Otherwise, a crash is presumed, and the server will be restarted.

+NOTE: As DayZ Experimental 1.19, the server is known to not exit upon SIGINT when mods are installed.
+This makes force stopping the server
+required.
+This is not a clean exit, and will cause the server to restart.
+Manually take the server [down](#down) to stop the container.

 ### Workshop - Add / List / Remove / Update mods